 15 - 20 3 6 0.50

-To determine the number of screening services that fully meet the AAP recommendation, multiply the visits per member by the estimated number of EPSDT eligibles for each .
+To determine the number of screening services that fully meet the AAP recommendation, multiply the visits per age group member by the estimated number of EPSDT eligibles for each age group.

-The goal is for to achieve, within 5 years or by 1995, 80 percent of the No interval goals set.
+The goal is for you to achieve, within 5 years or by FY 1995, 80 percent of the expected number of initial and periodic screening services for the number of EPSDT eligibles reported based on the periodicity schedule recommended in the Guidelines for Health Supervision of the AAP and the average period of eligibility in each State.
+No interval goals have been set.

 D. Complete Screening Services.
-Report participant the complete set of activities comprising a screening :
+Report a participant as having received screening services (see line 7 of Form HCFA-416) or a screening service as having been received (see line 10 of Form HCFA-416) only if the following complete set of activities comprising a screening service has been furnished:

 o A comprehensive health and developmental history (including assessment of both physical and mental health development);